openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * make `credential_identifiers` mandatory for `authorization_details` flow
    * changes proof type descriptions to accommodate for the batch issuance changes
    * fix indentation of examples
-   * changes proof type descriptions to accomodate for the batch issuance changes
+   * changes proof type descriptions to accommodate for the batch issuance changes
    * changed Credential Endpoint to enable requesting multiple instances of a particular Credential Configuration and Dataset with different cryptographic material
    * clarify optionality of scope and `authorization_details` for Authorization Request
    * Define Credential Format as a term